-- Naming a transition chair. - Assembling and organizing the key transition team staff. - Setting goals and deliverables for the transition. - Assigning responsibilities among the team members. - Allocating resources for each core workstream. - Developing an overall project plan to guide the team through the entire transition process. - Establishing relationships with Congress, the current administration, the General Services Administration, the Office of Government Ethics, the Federal Bureau of Investigation and the Office of Personnel Management.
+- Naming a transition chair. - Assembling and organizing the key transition team staff. - Setting goals and deliverables for the transition. - Assigning responsibilities among the team members. - Allocating resources for each workstream.

+- Developing an overall project plan to guide the team through the entire transition process. - Establishing relationships with Congress, the current administration, the General Services Administration, the Office of Government Ethics, the Federal Bureau of Investigation and the Office of Personnel Management.

+In April 2020, Joe Biden named Ted Kaufman and Jeff Zients as transition co-chairs.
 In 2016, Donald Trump named his transition chair during the first week of May, and the pre-election transition effort was launched in June with about eight staffers.
 Hillary Clinton's campaign planned her transition strategy during the early summer months, but did not officially announce transition leaders until after the Democratic National Convention.
-In 2012, Mitt Romney's team began planning in June, although some initial planning took place in April and May.1 In 2008, Barack Obama's transition team began its preliminary work in April and formal planning in May.
+In 2012, Mitt Romney's team began planning in June of 2012, although some initial planning took place in April and May.1In 2008, Barack Obama's transition team began its preliminary work in April and formal planning in May.

 Early planning has been facilitated by the Pre-Election Presidential Transition Act of 2010 (Public Law 111-283), which made office space and equipment, information technology and staff assistance available to eligible candidates through the GSA following the nominating conventions.
 The Romney transition operation was the first to have access to transition support before the election and was able to move into government-supplied office space by early September 2012.2 In 2016, the Trump and Clinton campaigns both moved into the GSA office space in Washington, D.C. on Aug.
-1 following the conclusion of the Republican and Democratic political conventions.
+1 following the conclusion of the Republican and Democratic political conventions with most in-person work reserved for post-election sensitive agency and national security briefings.